Michael Rive

 Michael Rive (born 1986) is an international lawn bowler representing Jersey.

 Bowls career

-Rive has represented Jersey at the Commonwealth Games in the singles at the 2010 Commonwealth Games.
+Rive has represented Jersey at the Commonwealth Games in the men's singles.

 In 2011, he won the pairs bronze medal at the Atlantic Bowls Championships with Malcolm De Sousa.

 In 2022, he won the silver medal in the singles at the 2022 European Championships.

+Rive won the gold medal in the singles at the 2025 Island Games in Orkney as well as silver in the triples where he played alongside Josh Band and Kevin Le Long.